CumulusNetworks/docs/content/cumulus-netq-45/NetQ-Overview/NetQ-Command-Line-Overview.md

 ### Validation Commands

-The `netq check` commands validate the current or historical state of the network by looking for errors and misconfigurations in the network.
+The {{<link title="check" text="netq check commands">}} validate the current or historical state of the network by looking for errors and misconfigurations in the network.
 The commands run fabric-wide validations against various configured protocols and services to determine how well the network is operating.
 You can perform validation checks for the following:

 <!-- vale off -->
 - **addresses**: IPv4 and IPv6 addresses duplicates across devices